Want to get my easy to follow Tech Tips in your email?

 Question from Sue: This morning someone told me about a website called Download MORE GHz that claims to speed up your computer by making the CPU run faster.

+Do you know anything about them?
 I was wondering if you recommend them or not.
 Any guidance would be much appreciated.

-I had never heard of Download MORE GHz before I received your email, but I too Googled the website and checked it out.
+I had never heard of Download MORE GHz before I received your email, but I Googled the website and checked it out.

-In a nutshell, they claim to be able to “replace” the CPU instruction set (i.e. microcode) contained within the CPU with more up-to-date, better optimized code that will make your CPU operate faster and more efficiently.
+In a nutshell, they claim to be able to “replace” the CPU instruction set contained within the CPU with more up-to-date, better optimized code that will make your CPU operate faster and more efficiently.

 Truth be told, it’s quite doubtful that a third-party website is going to be able to come up with a CPU instruction set that’s better optimized (and hence faster) than the company that designed and built the CPU in the first place.